Texas DPS: Social media companies underreporting potential threats

 Avant eluded to social media platforms not doing enough to let police know what’s going on.

-“In almost all cases where we get tips from from that group [social media], it’s only for immediate exigent circumstances that some act is perceived about to happen right then, or has happened,” Avant said.
+“In almost all cases where we get tips from that group [social media], it’s only for immediate exigent circumstances that some act is perceived about to happen right then or has happened,” Avant said.
 “Not the threat of something might happen.”

-Avant and his colleague, senior manager Kimberly Jones, testified before a joint house committee.
-They revealed how difficult it is to get information from social media companies about any potential threats to schools.
+Avant and his colleague, senior manager Kimberly Jones, testified before a joint House committee.
+They explained how difficult it is to get information from social media companies about any potential threats to schools.

 “That would be concerning to us, and [something] we would normally want to receive a report on,” Avant said.

-According to DPS, staff has been tracking what they call “Threat to Life” reports since 2019.
+According to DPS, staff has been tracking what it calls “Threat to Life” reports since 2019.

 “In that time, we have tracked 1,928 reports,” Avant said.

-Out of those reports, Avant said only 34 came from social media companies directly, or indirectly through the FBI.
+Out of those reports, Avant said only 34 came from social media companies directly or indirectly through the Federal Bureau of Investigation.

 “The Texas House Committee on the Uvalde shooting substantiates that,” said Rep. Jared Patterson, a Republican who represents the Frisco area, responding to Avant’s testimony claims.
 “None of his online behavior was ever reported to law enforcement.”